 Eight SAS 3.0 ports are located at JS39 on the serverboard.
 These SAS ports are supported by the LSI 3108 SAS controller.
-These SAS ports provide serial-link signal connections, which are faster than the connections of Serial ATA (SATA).
+These SAS ports provide serial-link signal connections, which are faster than SATA.

 5-11 Installing Software